pkardas/notes/books/head-first-design-patterns/notes.md

 - Java's built-in support for Proxy can build a dynamic proxy class on demand and dispatch all calls on it to a handler of your choosing.
 - Like any wrapper, proxies will increase the number of classes and objects in your designs.

+## Chapter 12: Patterns of Patterns

+Some of the most powerful OO designs use several patterns together.
+Compound patterns - set of patterns that wort together in a design that can be applied over many problems.

+Patterns are often used together and combined within the same design solution.
+A compound pattern combines two or more patterns into a solution that solves a recurring or general problem.

+It is possible to rework Duck Simulator from the first chapter using 6 patterns.
+In fact, you never actually want to approach a design like this.
+You only want to apply patterns when and where they make sense. **You never want to start out with the intention of using patterns just for the sake of it**.

+MVC - it is just a few patterns put together.
+Music players underneath use MVC.

+View - gives you a presentation of the model.
+The view usually gets the state and data it needs to display directly from the model.

+Controller - takes user input and figures out what it means to the model.

+Model - the model holds all the data, state and application logic.
+The model is oblivious to the view and controller, although it provides an interface to manipulate and retrieve its state, and it can send notifications of state changes to observers.

+You are the user - you interact with the view.
+When you do something to the view, then the view tells the controller what you did.
+It is controller's job to handle that.
+The controller asks the model to change its state.If you click a button it is the controller's job to figure out what that means and how the model should be manipulated based on that action.
+The controller may also ask the view to change.
+The model notifies the view when its state has changed.
+The view asks the model for state.

+MVW is made of:

+- Strategy - The view and controller implement the classic Strategy Pattern - the view is configured with a strategy, the controller provides strategy.
+- Composite - the display consists of a nested set of windows, panels, buttons, text labels and so on.
+Each display is a composite (like a window) or a leaf (like a button).
+When the controller tells the view to update, it only has to tell the top view component, and Composite takes care of the rest.
+- Observer - The model implements the Observer Pattern to keep interested objects updated when state changes occur.

+Typically, you need one controller per view at runtime; however the same controller class can easily manage many views.

+MVC has been adopted to many web frameworks:

+- thin client - the model and most of the view and the controller all reside in the server, with the browser providing a way to display the view, and to get input from the browser to the controller.
+- single page application - almost all of the model, view and controller reside on the client side.

+MVC frameworks: Django, AngularJS, EmberJS, ...

+Bullet points:

+- The Model View Controller Pattern is a compound pattern consisting of the Observer, Strategy and Composite Patterns.
+- The model makes use of the Observer Pattern so that it can keep observers updated yet stayed decoupled from them.
+- The controller is the Strategy for the view.
+The view can use different implementations of the controller to get different behavior.
+- The view uses the Composite Pattern to implement the user interface, which usually consists of nested components like panels, frames and buttons.
+- These patterns work together to decouple the three players in the MVC model, which keep designs clear and flexible.
+- The Adapter Pattern can be used to adapt a new model to an existing view and controller.
+- MVC has been adapted to the web.
+- There are many web MVC frameworks with various adaptations of the MVC pattern to fit the client/server application structure.